informatics-isi-edu/ermrestjs/doc/api.md

 ignore `B` and think of this relationship as `A <-> C`, unless `B` has other moderating attributes, for instance that indicate the `type` of relationship, but this is a model-depenent detail.

-_Note_: Initially, this will only reflect relationships based on "inbound" references.

 **Kind**: instance property of <code>[Reference](#ERMrest.Reference)</code>
 <a name="ERMrest.Reference+create"></a>